 Ocmulgee Mounds

 Our history is here.
 Our ancestors are here.
-Our stories start here.
+And Our stories start here.
 And we are committed to ensuring that this cherished site is protected.”

 –DAVID HILL, Muscogee Creek Nation Principal Chief